Parameter estimation for semilinear SPDEs from local measurements: Introduction

+In a nutshell, we establish the exact rate of convergence of the augmented MLE, that depends on the regularity gap (the extra regularity of the nonlinear part of the solution) or the order of the nonlinearity $F$ comparative to the Laplacian.
+We show that this rate of convergence is not specific to $\widehat{\theta}_{\delta}$ by proving that it is the best possible rate in the minimax sense for any admissible estimator and any sufficiently regular nonlinearity.
+The derivation of the main results fundamentally exploits in a novel way fine analytical properties of the solution through a precise control of the spatial regularity of the solution by using higher order fractional $L^p$-Sobolev type spaces.

+The augmented MLE is remarkably flexible.
+It does not depend on the geometry of the domain $\Lambda$ nor its dimension.
+Moreover, the estimation procedure remains valid even when the nonlinearity $F$, the covariance operator $B$ or the initial data $X_0$ are unknown or misspecified, as is often the case in practice.
 We also note that the operator $B$ is not required to commute with the Laplacian $\Delta$, which is one of the core assumptions in the spectral approach.
 On the other hand, we treat only the parametric case, compared to \cite{AltmeyerReiss2019}, but the extension to nonparametric $\vartheta$ is straightforward, yet computationally significantly more involved.